eleblanc-ai/SweetPea/README.md

        npm install

-> ⚠️  At this step, `npm audit` (which is run automatically as part of `npm install`) is [likely to report security vulnerabilities](https://overreacted.io/npm-audit-broken-by-design/).
+> ⚠️  At this step, `npm audit` (which is run automatically as part of `npm install`) is [likely to report security vulnerabilities in dependency packages](https://overreacted.io/npm-audit-broken-by-design/).
 You can choose to [ignore the audit report](https://www.voitanos.io/blog/don-t-be-alarmed-by-vulnerabilities-after-running-npm-install/#how-should-you-handle-these-audit-reports).
 Otherwise, check out NPM's documentation on [auditing dependency packages for security vulnerabilities](https://docs.npmjs.com/auditing-package-dependencies-for-security-vulnerabilities).

 <!-- If you choose instead to dig into any warnings that come up, then I recommend first checking out NPM's documentation on [auditing packages for security vulnerabilities](https://docs.npmjs.com/auditing-package-dependencies-for-security-vulnerabilities).-->